21 Best Gifts For Kids Who Travel: Top Kids Travel Gifts

 Honest History is a kids magazine series focusing on history.
 And much like its name suggests, these magazines don’t shy away from talking about challenging parts of history too.
 This summer, my kids and I read through The Way of the Samurai issue (all about Japanese Samurai history) and The Golden Rule issue (focused on the Mali empire) and loved learning about the history of countries we’re interested in.

-If your kids aren’t into history, get them a subscription to one the National Geographic Kids magazine instead:
+If your kids aren’t into history, get them a subscription to the National Geographic Kids magazine instead.
+These magazines help kids learn about the natural world.

 Gifts for kids who travel: ages 12-15 years old